-Our casual uniform for school assemblies and less formal events will be our Orchestra T-Shirt with jeans.
+Our casual uniform for school assemblies and less formal events will be our Fine Arts T-Shirt with jeans.

 Performance is an important aspect of a student’s learning experience in a musical ensemble.
 By performing both alone and with others, students are able to gain the full benefit of the musical experience.
 Performances are the most exciting part of being a musician!
 It is our chance to demonstrate what we have learned.
 All students are expected to be at concerts.

 Request for an excused absence must be in writing from a parent one week before the concert date.
 Illness or emergency explanations will be accepted upon the student’s return to school.

 Those with excused absences will need to make an appointment with the director in order to play through all of their concert pieces or complete an alternate project for the concert grade.
 This must be taken care of within a week after the concert date.

 *All concerts are mandatory for a grade unless otherwise specified

 Fulton County Youth Orchestra